 - How to find and delete a Scheduled Push Notification using the API

-- Example API Requests
+- Airship API

 - How to Delete a Message Center Message